zhiguangjia/Ananlysis-code-for-BC5-Nature-communication-/README.md

-##  there is no master file, as each script coorespond to a spcific analysis
+##  there is no master file, as each script correspond to a spcific analysis

 #  1  contact probability